 - Marinades - optional for additional flavor.
 Check out my guide to tofu marinades.

-- Extra-firm or high protein tofu work the best.
+- Extra-firm or high-protein tofu works best.
 The high protein tofu comes vacuum sealed instead of in the plastic tubs.
 It is very dense and firm.

 - Regular firm tofu will also work.
 It's the type that comes in a container with a hard plastic bottom and is sealed in water.